12 MIN READ

 Matiyani is made up of mostly Madhesi Dalit households of mostly Paswan and Kohri caste groups.
 “The government is like our parents.
 We are their children.
 They are duty-bound to take care of us,” says a Matiyani elderly hopeful of rehabilitation.
 They have joined the Tangiya committee to amplify their demands.
 However, if the organic grassroots history of land movement in Nepal is any indication, for the Nepali state, the Matiyani residents are not entitled to rehabilitation because they do not have the land title.
 Under a sovereign power, that is how rights and responsibilities are enacted with regard to the landless even if the constitution mandates that the state provide land ownership to landless Dalits.
 Residents of Tangiya don’t have titles too.
 But they have ‘history’ to take recourse to, to hold the state accountable, for Tangiya is the creation of the Nepali state.
 Kathghat, on the other hand, bears a different history to that of Tangiya or Matiyani.

 Kathghat is a three-century-old settlement of predominantly landowning Tharu farmers.
 About 25 percent of its population migrated to Kathghat from the hills over three decades ago.
-“Ever since it was announced that an international airport would be built here, people from Kathmandu started to pour their money in the plots of land here,” says a local.
+“Ever since it was announced that an international airport would be built here, people from Kathmandu started to pour their money into the plots of land here,” says a local.
 “They buy huge swathes of land at exorbitant prices.
-It’s like they take money out of a storage and pour it here,” says another.
+It’s like they take money out of storage and pour it here,” says another.
 In recent years, it is common to see outsiders make a foray, on private jeeps, into the forest to scan the farmlands of Kathghat and Tangiya.
 Against the collective demand of “two bigha and five kattha” of land for resettlement, the government has started handing out monetary recompense to some of the residents of Tangiya and the ‘pahadeys’ of Kathghat.
 However, the Tharu families have refused to accept the recompense – not out of choice, but compulsion – because it is not enough to repair the relationship between the Tharu farmers and their land that the airport threatens to disrupt.

-The Kathmandu-led entry of speculative land market into the lush green fields of Kathghat, perched on a hillock deep inside the forest, has effectively turned the land into a commodity.
+The Kathmandu-led entry of the speculative land market into the lush green fields of Kathghat, perched on a hillock deep inside the forest, has effectively turned the land into a commodity.
 As a result, the locals are being pushed to exit their own land as farmers and re-enter as its buyer.
-“They say that our delayinging in leaving this place will only add trouble to our children’s lives, as the price of land is soaring by the day,” says one of them.
-But with the monetary recompense that the government has on offer, the Tharu farmers would no longer be able to purchase enough land in their own village to allow them to farm like they have for centuries.
+“They say that our delaying in leaving this place will only add trouble to our children’s lives, as the price of land is soaring by the day,” says one of them.
+But with the monetary recompense that the government has on offer, the Tharu farmers would no longer be able to purchase enough land in their own village to allow them to farm as they have for centuries.
 “We want to be able to live the same way and eat the same way as we always have,” says a local.
-The state’s recompense reveals a wilful ignorance about local ecologies, cultural life, and livelihoods, all organically engendered through a long history of association between people, land, and nature.
+The state’s recompense reveals a willful ignorance about local ecologies, cultural life, and livelihoods, all organically engendered through a long history of association between people, land, and nature.
 It is possible that the Tharu farmers, including the farmers of Matiyani and Tangiya, would have to bear the cost of that ignorance, as it threatens to create conditions of impoverishment that the farmers may take a long time to recover from.

 There are other equally critical environmental and financial costs of the airport that have been well-documented.
 The proposed area for the construction of the airport, to be carried out in three different stages, cuts through the Terai Arc Landscape (TAL).
 TAL, which connects various protected areas extending across the Nepal-India border, is a wildlife habitat and migratory corridor for animals including the Bengal tiger, the wild Asian elephant, the Indian rhinoceros, the sloth bear, the South Asian river dolphin, and the chital, as well as 500 species of birds.
 The airport, once constructed, will have cost 2.4 million trees and USD 6.7 billion, according to estimates.
 Environmentalists are rightfully enraged about the potential loss of biodiversity as are citizens in general over what is widely considered a misallocation of enormous funds in a country financially reeling under the effect of the pandemic, a country that is yet to come to terms with the pandemic’s long-term economic impact.